crdant/bootstrap/README.md

 ## Using the environment

-All your connections to BOSH, Vault, and LDAP will be through SSH tunnels to the Jumpbox that the BOSH Bootloader creates.
+All your connections to BOSH will be through SSH tunnels to the Jumpbox that the BOSH Bootloader creates.
 To use the `bosh` CLI, make soure you source the file `work/bbl-env.sh` into your shell with `. work/bbl-env.sh`, which will set up the proxy that BOSH uses.
-The Vault and LDAP processes will also setup tunnels for you, so you'll be working through the default ports on `localhost` for each of those (8200 for Vault, 636 for LDA with SSL/TLS).
-If the tunnels time out, you can recreate them with the sequence `./prepare.sh client login ; ./vault.sh tunnel ; ./ldap.sh tunnel`. *A convenience script for this is coming soon.*
+If the tunnels times out, you can recreate it with `./prepare.sh client login`.

-Concourse and PCF have load balancers.
+LDAP, Vault, Concourse, and PCF have load balancers.
 You can access them at the expected URIs based on your configuration.
 The PCF Pipelines are available in the concourse team `pcf`, with username `pivotal`.
 To get the password run `pcf.sh secret concourse`

 ## Getting rid of the environment